 Dark Gray Stripes

 Solid dark gray walls are certainly dramatic but can be cave-like.
 Chase away the gloom with tone-on-tone stripes in the darkest of grays.
 Now the look is pure sophistication and unfussy glamour.Continue to 20 of 25 below.

 20 of 25

 Stripes in a Country Bedroom

 Stripes are a classic pattern in several decorating themes, including country, cottage, and coastal design.
-The simple striped wallpaper here adds so much interest to this pretty country bedroom.Continue to 21 of 25 below.
+The simply striped wallpaper here adds so much interest to this pretty country bedroom.Continue to 21 of 25 below.

 21 of 25